Dsrkblood/Calculator/README.md

 - Creating a universal custom hook to manage HttpRequest for retrieving data to the Meals component and sending to the Checkout component.
 - Using two contexts to remove prop drilling, and using 'useReducer' hook.
 - Use of browser built-in functions such as Intl.NumberFormat, FormData

+## ReactRedux

+- Learning the basics of the Redux library,
+- learning about the Redux Toolkit
+- getting acquainted with new hooks: useSelector, useDispatch